bath-bcss/Technical-Labs/docs/debugging.md

 ## Introduction

-Debugging is the process of fixing bugs in software.
+Debugging is the process of finding and fixing bugs in software.
 It may sound uninteresting but developers and computer scientists often spend just as much time debugging as they do writing code, so getting proficient and comfortable with debugging and the tools for doing it is important.

 Debugging techniques fall into two categories.
 The first and most common is logging.